 While providing supplemental information to the SEC is acceptable, altering firm books and records is not.
 It is important to work with professional consultants including legal counsel and compliance consultants whenever responding to regulatory requests.

-For further information on this and other related subjects, please contact us at email@example.com or (619) 278-0020.
-Also visit the Risk Management Updates section of the website for more wordsmithing on other regulatory compliance considerations.
+For further information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.
+Also, visit the Risk Management Updates section of the website for more wordsmithing on other regulatory compliance considerations.

 GENERAL DISCLAIMER: Information contained within this blog does not create a business-client relationship, and none of the content of this blog can be deemed to be consultive business advice.